marcellobarile/AtlasGQL/README.md

 ### **Adding GraphQL middlewares**

 For the Express framework, middlewares are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.
 The next middleware function is commonly denoted by a variable named "next".

+### **Adding global Express middlewares**

+It's possible to configure middlewares directly to the Express app instance.
+Check the demo below.

 ### **Working with custom validation rules**